CodeCombustion/html-css-standards/standards/methodology.md

 # Methodology

-The following key points and ideas make up the methodology of "how" and "why" we do Front-End Development at the Nerdery the way we do.
-Most of these topics are touched on in the standards in the form of rules to follow, but they will be covered more in depth in an effort to better explain and stress the importance of our methodology.
+The following key points and ideas make up the methodology of "how" and "why" we do Front-End Development the way we do.
+Most of these topics are touched on in the standards in the form of rules to follow, but they will be covered more in depth in an effort to better explain and stress the importance of methodology.

 ## Modularity